Skip to main content

 Biography

-I trained in Clinical Psychology (DClinPsy) at King's and returned as a Clinical Senior Lecturer in 2022.
-Prior to this, I held academic posts at University of Sussex, London School of Hygiene and Tropical Medicine and University of Oxford.
-I currently work between the IoPPN's Department of Child and Adolescent Psychiatry and South London and Maudsley NHS Foundation Trust, where I am an Honorary Consultant Clinical Psychologist.
+I trained in clinical psychology at King's and returned as a Clinical Senior Lecturer in 2022.
+Prior to this, I held academic posts at Sussex, LSHTM and Oxford.
+I currently work between the IoPPN's Department of Child & Adolescent Psychiatry and South London and Maudsley NHS Foundation Trust, where I am an Honorary Consultant Clinical Psychologist.

 My research is concerned with preventing and treating common mental health problems among underserved children, young people and their families.
-To this end, I work on (i) studying how social and cultural contexts affect youth mental health, ill-health and help-seeking; (ii) co-designing psychosocial interventions and other practice innovations with disadvantaged and seldom-heard groups; (iii) investigating outcomes and implementation processes in pragmatic trials and service evaluations; and (iv) integrating data to understand how, when, why and for whom interventions are (and are not) effective.
+Key strands involve: (i) studying how social and cultural contexts affect youth mental health, ill-health and help-seeking; (ii) co-designing psychosocial interventions and other practice innovations with disadvantaged and seldom-heard groups; (iii) investigating outcomes and implementation processes in pragmatic trials and service evaluations; and (iv) integrating data to understand how, when, why and for whom interventions are (and are not) effective.

 I collaborate with partners in the UK and internationally to generate and translate evidence in diverse settings outside of traditional clinics.
-This includes projects in primary and secondary schools, children's centres, voluntary youth services and community spaces such as barbershops.
-There is a strong focus on scalable early interventions, incorporating brief delivery formats, transdiagnostic practice elements, digital platforms and task-sharing models of care provided by peers and paraprofessionals.
-Participatory approaches are emphasised so that research methods and outputs are grounded in lived experience.
+This includes projects in primary and secondary schools, university campuses, children's centres, voluntary youth services, and community spaces such as barbershops.
+Scalability is a prime consideration and addressed through brief intervention formats, transdiagnostic practice elements, digital platforms, and task-sharing models of care using peers and paraprofessionals.
+Participatory approaches are emphasised so that research questions and outputs are grounded in lived experience.

 Current and recent projects